-Addressing a crowd of aspiring journalists, John Georges, owner and publisher of The Advocate in Baton Rouge, La., predicted a “bright future” not only for his newspaper but for all news media as the younger generation enters the industry.
+Addressing a crowd of aspiring journalists at the 28th SEJC Convention in Lafayette, John Georges, owner and publisher of The Advocate in Baton Rouge, La., predicted a “bright future” not only for his newspaper but for all news media as the younger generation enters the industry.

 “Don’t listen to anything they’re saying about your futures,” Georges told the nearly 300 students and faculty members from 31 colleges at the SEJC Onsite Awards Luncheon in Lafayette on Saturday, Feb.
 22. “It’s going to be really exciting.”

 The convention brought 294 faculty and students from more than 30 schools in the seven-state conference.

 Although print readership has been in decline, Georges said, he believes the newspaper industry is entering an age of “revolution.”

 “We have young people with technology, video and social networking – all these things that are breaking through the norm and breaking the model,” he said.
 “I think we’re going back to those revolutionary people that started journalism in its earlier days.”